chardmd/jamstackbuild/content/posts/2020-05-24-setting-up-gatsby-development-environment.md

 ## 1. Install Node.js

-1.1 Navigate to the [Node.js](https://nodejs.org/en/) and download the recommended the LTS version (recommended to most users).
+1.1 Navigate to the [Node.js](https://nodejs.org/en/) website and download the recommended the LTS version (recommended to most users).
 As of this writing, the current LTS version is 12.16.3.

 ![NodeJs](/media/node.png "NodeJS")